 Chiropractic education is similar to a medical or osteopathic education.

 An undergraduate degree focusing on biological sciences is a prerequisite.

-This is followed by four (4) years of professional education at one of the 16 chiropractic colleges in the United States.
+This is followed by four (4) years of professional education at one of the 18 chiropractic schools in the United States.

 The Doctor of Chiropractic (DC) graduates with a high level of clinical competence.